rkrajukhunt/activist-challenge/Ticket_Breakdown.md

 ## Your Breakdown Here

 **Ticket 1: Add custom Agent id field to database**
+- Description:
+	- Add a new field to the "Agents" table in the database to store the custom id for each Agent as assigned by the Facility.
+The custom id should be unique within the context of each Facility.
 - Acceptance Criteria:
 	- A new field named "custom_id" should be added to the "Agents" table in the database.
 	- The "custom_id" field should be able to store alphanumeric values and should have a maximum length of 50 characters.